Kiron030/smart-heat/README.md

-# smart-heat
+# Smart Heat
 Developing a script to optimize heat transportation in a smart building.

+For measuring and management of heat water valves for optimal heat flow and distribution.
 Combining district heating with local renewable sources.
-For measuring and management of heat water valves for optimal heat flow and distribution.